sjessa/cytoscope/README.md

 Currently this works for SC data stored in seurat objects.
-Since these objects tend to be large and store a lot of data, most of which are not needed for the simple functions here, and generating smaller versions to be stored alongside this app help with speed.
+Since these objects tend to be large and store a lot of data, most of which are not needed for the simple functions here, generating smaller versions to be stored alongside this app can dramatically help with speed.
 These should be saved in the `data` directory, each named as `sn_id.seurat_small.Rda`.

 #### Shrinking Seurat objects